-Third is 1.3:1 on a Skyline gearbox, so while output rpm has reduced to just over 3,000rpm, meaning top speed in this gear is lower than previous gears, torque has been multiplied to a hefty 520lb/ft, giving the first obvious example of why cars accelerate much harder in lower gears.
+Third is 1.3:1 on a Skyline gearbox, so while output rpm has reduced to just over 3,000rpm (meaning top speed in this gear is lower than previous gears) torque is multiplied to a hefty 520lb/ft, giving the first obvious example of why cars accelerate much harder in lower gears.

 In 2nd, things are lower again, with an output rpm barely over half the engine speed, hence the top speed in this gear being around half of what’s possible in the 1:1 4th gear.
-But torque output is a massive 772lb/ft, which certainly explains why a car like this can turn its rear tyres to smoke in 2nd gear with very little effort.
+However, torque output is a massive 772lb/ft, which certainly explains why a car like this can turn its rear tires to smoke in 2nd gear with very little effort.